topcoder-platform/autopilot-v6/README.md

 - **Event-Driven Scheduling**: Dynamically schedules phase transitions using `@nestjs/schedule`.
 - **Kafka Integration**: Utilizes Kafka with JSON serialization for robust, lightweight messaging.
-- **Challenge API Integration**: Fetches live challenge data, with resilient API calls featuring exponential backoff and rate-limiting handling.
+- **Challenge Data Integration**: Fetches live challenge data directly from the Challenge database using Prisma for resilient, low-latency access.
 - **Recovery and Synchronization**: Includes a recovery service on startup and a periodic sync service to ensure data consistency.
 - **Health Checks**: Provides endpoints to monitor application and Kafka connection health.
 - **Structured Logging**: Uses Winston for detailed and configurable logging.